oknozor/butler/README.md

     # k8s-0          Ready    control-plane,master      4d20h   v1.21.5+k3s1
     # k8s-1          Ready    worker                    4d20h   v1.21.5+k3s1
     ```

-### ☁️ Configuring Cloudflare DNS with Terraform

-📍 Review the Terraform scripts under `./terraform/cloudflare/` and make sure you understand what it's doing (no really review it).

-If your domain already has existing DNS records **be sure to export those DNS settings before you continue**.

-1. Pull in the Terraform deps

-    ```sh
-    task terraform:init
-    ```

-2. Review the changes Terraform will make to your Cloudflare domain

-    ```sh
-    task terraform:plan
-    ```

-3. Have Terraform apply your Cloudflare settings

-    ```sh
-    task terraform:apply
-    ```

-If Terraform was ran successfully you can log into Cloudflare and validate the DNS records are present.

-The cluster application [external-dns](https://github.com/kubernetes-sigs/external-dns) will be managing the rest of the DNS records you will need.

 ### 🔹 GitOps with Flux

 📍 Here we will be installing [flux](https://toolkit.fluxcd.io/) after some quick bootstrap steps.